NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``AD01656`` -- FORCADOS BLEND:

-    W009: Distillation fraction recovered is missing or invalid

-``AD01657`` -- FOROOZAN:

-    W009: Distillation fraction recovered is missing or invalid

-``AD01658`` -- FORTIES BLEND:

-    W009: Distillation fraction recovered is missing or invalid

-``AD01659`` -- FUEL OIL NO.1 (JET B, ALASKA):

-    W009: Distillation fraction recovered is missing or invalid

-``AD01660`` -- FUEL OIL NO.5:

-    W009: Distillation fraction recovered is missing or invalid

-``AD01661`` -- GALEOTA MIX:

-    W009: Distillation fraction recovered is missing or invalid

-``AD01662`` -- GAMBA:

-    W009: Distillation fraction recovered is missing or invalid

-``AD01663`` -- GIPPSLAND:

-    W009: Distillation fraction recovered is missing or invalid

 ``AD01664`` -- GREEN CANYON BLOCK 65:

     W009: Distillation fraction recovered is missing or invalid

 ``AD01665`` -- GREEN CANYON BLOCK 109:

-    W009: Distillation fraction recovered is missing or invalid

-``AD01666`` -- GRIFFIN:

-    W009: Distillation fraction recovered is missing or invalid

-``AD01667`` -- GULF OF SUEZ:

-    W009: Distillation fraction recovered is missing or invalid

-``AD01668`` -- HANDIL:

     W009: Distillation fraction recovered is missing or invalid